Pusťme se do toho

 Open Preview by pressing F5 (or by selecting the arrow near the upper-right corner).

-Type or paste text in RecordTitle, and then click the Button control.
+Type or paste text in RecordTitle, and then click or tap the Button control.